tstafylakis/Lipreading-ResNet/README.md

 ## Pretrained models

-Please send me an email at themos.stafylakis@nottingham.ac.uk
+Please send me an email at themos.stafylakis@nottingham.ac.uk or at themosst@gmail.com.

 ## Number of frames